-ENABLE/DISABLE CIRCUIT
+ENABLE / DISABLE CIRCUIT (For Building Management Systems)

-The water heaters covered in this manual are equipped with an enable/disable circuit for use with field supplied external supervisory controls such as time clocks or building Building Management Systems.
-The enable/disable circuit may be used to disable heating operation during periods when the building is unoccupied or there is no demand for hot water.
+The water heaters covered in this manual are equipped with an enable/disable circuit for use with field supplied external supervisory controls such as time clocks or Building Management Systems.
+The enable/disable circuit may be used to disable heating operation during periods when the building is unoccupied or there is no demand for hotwater.

-To use the enable/disable circuit it must first be activated by configuring the S1 dipswitch on the water heater's CCB (central control board), see Figure 65 on page 67.
+To use the enable/disable circuit it must first be activated by selecting the "Use External Enable" from the UIM.
 Field supplied wiring is then installed between the water heater's CCB and a set of "dry contacts" (no voltage or load) on the field supplied external control.

-NOTE: The water heater's enable/disable circuit is a switching circuit only: Do not apply external voltage or connect any load

-(IE: relay coil) to this circuit.
-This will damage the CCB and is not covered under the limited warranty.
+NOTE: The water heater's enable/disable circuit is a switching circuit only: Do not apply external voltage or connect any load (IE: relay coil) to this circuit.
+This will damage the CCB circuit board and is not covered under the limited warranty.